Hearing loss and tinnitus are really not very cool

-- 1. Affordable – $40 is nothing compared to the cost hearing aids, or being able to the hear!
+- Affordable – $40 is nothing compared to the cost hearing aids, or being able to the hear!

 I gotta tell you, I hardly knew I had these in and I wasn’t compelled to pull them out immediately when the bands quit as they’re that comfortable and I could still hear relatively well.
 Most importantly I was able to communicate to my camera operator who operates the drone camera A LOT easier!
 The foam ones, when worn correctly are supposed to be twisted and shoved down into your ear canal so they expand making a tight fit.
 This is quite uncomfortable to my ears.
 Because EARacers are conical shaped, they don’t apply that kind of pressure when sized correctly.
 I had some initial sizing issues and Heather who is part of the family run business was SUPER helpful!
 I bought mediums since I’m 6’1″, and the dude at guitar center said “yeah man, medium” but found that your ear hole size isn’t proportionate to your body shape or size, and that small fit me just right.
 They truly offer a product that is head and shoulders above the rest (see what I did there?) and the price is right.
 If you enjoy live music, or value your hearing, or don’t like the idea of tinnitus (take my word, you don’t want to find out about this the hard way) I couldn’t recommend these any more.